The Ultimate Guide To eCommerce Customer Retention

 One of the best ways is to apologize (discount or coupon works best here) and offer some similar products.

 I know that you think that it’s not so easy to develop such functionality.
-Very often small-medium ecommerce businesses face a technological challenge to build a great search facility and then maintain its infrastructure.
+Very often eCommerce businesses face a technological challenge to build a great search facility and then maintain its infrastructure.
 Therefore we at SearchNode are ready to help you

 Navigation and Filtering